deltachat/deltachat-pages/en/help.md

 However, we plan to introduce verified 1:1 chats soon, simplifying and extending the guarantees of verified E2E-encryption for all chat types.
-Until then verified groups will remain classified as an experimental feature although they are successfully used from many repression-facing groups, and reported bugs have been continously fixed in the last years.
+Until then verified groups will remain classified as an experimental feature although they are successfully used by many repression-facing groups, and reported bugs have been continously fixed in the last years.